bdolan55/CI_PP1_DND/README.md

 - JavaScript - Used for Burger Menu Toggle Button in the smaller screen sizes.

 ### Frameworks & Tools
-- <a href="https://github.com/">Github</a> - Storing the pushed code and Version Control.
+- <a href="https://github.com/">Github</a> - Storing the pushed code and Version Control of the website.
 - <a href="https://www.gitpod.io/">Gitpod</a> - Online IDE.
 - <a href="https://getbootstrap.com/">Bootstrap Version 5.2</a> - Carousel Images on Home Page.
 - <a href="https://tinypng.com/">Tinypng</a> - Used to Compress the Images for the Website.